“Cankles” are calves joining knees with ankles without any change in leg size.

 Sugar loves water and will make your body hold much more than it’s healthy share.
 So, where is sugar coming from?
 The obvious source is sugar in your daily tea and coffee.
 Although you may be already planning to give it up, you need to know that those may be the least important sugar sources for you.

 A much bigger load of sugar comes from the following: pop, syrups, jams, cookies, brownies, cakes, pies, muffins, waffles, and chocolate.
 These can really contribute to swollen feet.
-I am sure you know that, but if you think you know the sugar sources well I have some possible surprises for you.
+To remove excess sugar get yourself treats that are free of it like these soft and chewy keto-brownies.

 Snack bars, energy bars, and fruit bars